-Workload Characteristics: Important Drivers of User Experience Read/Write Mix Queue Depth How much data is being written to the SSD during the workload vs. being read from it?
+Workload Characteristics: Important Drivers of User Experience Read/Write Mix How consecutive are the data "chunks" Queue Depth being read or written?
+How much data is being written to the SSD during the workload vs. being read from it?
 How big are the individual "chunks" of data being read or written?
 How many I/O requests is the SSD processing at once?